bloomberg/chromium.bb/src/docs/how_to_add_your_feature_flag.md

 ./out/Default/bin/run_unit_tests --gtest_filter=AboutFlagsHistogramTest.CheckHistograms
 ```

 That test will ask you to add several entries to enums.xml.
+After doing so, run `git cl format`
+which will insert the entries in enums.xml in the correct order and run the tests again.
 You can refer to [this CL](https://chromium-review.googlesource.com/c/593707) as an example.

 Finally, run the following test.